 What are anti glare lenses

 These are lenses for your glasses either made of a special material or coated with a special film that prevents the dispersion of light and therefore the glare problem we just talked about.
 They allow you to look at relatively bright objects like a normal person, without the squint, and make the world appear more natural through your glasses.
-There is an obvious benefit here.
+There are obvious benefits here with anti glare glasses.

 Yes.
 They make your viewing experience a whole lot more comfortable than the standard lenses do.
 Long term usage of the standard lenses would mean that you would be squinting your eyes almost all the time, causing strain on your eye muscles, and causing strain on your eyes themselves.
 And then you may need a stronger prescription.
-You know what else can strain your eyes; using a TV screen as a computer monitor.
-Click here to learn more about that.
+How bad is your eye prescription right now?

 So the next time you go buy a pair of glasses, always ask your optician to fit your frames with anti-glare lenses.